 Our ultimate goal is to break the stigma surrounding sexual violence and create a community of support and empowerment.
 I am a qualified mental health nurse, so I have knowledge and expertise in working with individuals with different mental health issues, both clinically and non-clinically.
 I believe that by combining my expertise with the mission of breaking the stigma surrounding sexual violence, I can help survivors of sexual violence to overcome their trauma and lead fulfilling lives.

-"When we encourage victims of sexual violence to not speak up about their experiences, we are telling them that they won't be believed and their experiences were not "bad enough."
-This causes a huge impact on the survivor - often isolating themselves from others and attempting to avoid their trauma can cause severe mental health issues, physical health concerns, and unfortunately, suicide.
-I believe that we should encourage and empower survivors to speak about their experiences and to seek the support they rightfully deserve."
+I have found that, as a society, we refuse to speak about sexual violence and feel this does more damage than good.
+When we encourage survivors of sexual violence to not speak up about their experiences, we are telling them that they won't be believed, their experiences weren't "bad enough," and that the survivors themselves should hold the shame.
+This has a huge impact on the survivor; often, isolating themselves from others and attempting to avoid their trauma can cause severe mental health issues, physical health concerns, and unfortunately, suicide.
+I believe that we should encourage and empower survivors to speak about their experiences and seek the support they rightfully deserve.

 We aim to help support in dismantling rape culture and creating safe spaces across the UK within institutions so all survivors feel heard and believed.